 * This title may contain sensitive content for young readers and your community.
 Click here for more information.

 “It’s better to have one true friend than a million others.”

-While the backstory of Drita’s life is difficult, Jenny Lombard treats it with care, providing an opening for age-appropriate discussions of the reality of families forced to leave everything behind.
-The author also adds humanity to Maxie’s story, where tough-girl bravado masks real loss.
+While the path Drita and her family took to reach America can be distressing to read, Jenny Lombard treats it with care, providing an opening for age-appropriate discussions of the reality of families forced to leave everything behind.
+The author also adds humanity to Maxie’s story, where tough-girl bravado serves to mask real loss.

 Told in alternating points of view, Drita, My Homegirl deftly brings two cultures together, allowing the reader to see two girls handling the pressures of growing up under difficult circumstances.
 Drita and Maxie learn and teach important lessons about perseverance, the power of kindness, and the importance of friendship.
 Ultimately they learn, as Drita’s gyshe says, “Kush e dí sí e ka hallin.”
 Sometimes there is more to people than meets the eye.”